Essay: Mapping Desire

 I seek out desire lines.
 I write about architecture and cities for a living, but I am not a critic of stone and mortar.
 I do not parse aesthetic.
 Rather I tease out the hidden, the obfuscated.
 I am a detective, investigating the effect of edifice, of urban plans, of policy.
 You might ask: Why pass the grandest architecture, the lauded buildings, to look instead at the quotidian?
 Why consider the monotony of a cinderblock wall, or the ruptured shrapnel of an impassable sidewalk, and the paths that splinter off of these?
 Because desire lines act like contrails of human existence.
 They have a story to tell.

-My latest essay titled “Mapping Desire” was born out of a collaboration with photographer Nate Larson.
+This essay titled “Mapping Desire” was born out of a collaboration with photographer Nate Larson.
 We explore the concept of “desire lines” through writing and imagery.
-Our piece is now out in the brand new magazine BmoreArt, a Journal of Art + Ideas, available here for purchase.
+Our piece originally appeared in BmoreArt, a Journal of Art + Ideas.
+Read the Full Mapping Desire Essay.

 November 23, 2015